Mark Ruzzin

-Mark Ruzzin is the former mayor of Boulder, Colorado.
+Mark Ruzzin is an American politician, who served as the mayor of Boulder, Colorado.
 Ruzzin was first elected to the Boulder City Council in November 2001 and re-elected in November 2003.
 He was appointed mayor by the city council in September 2004 and reappointed in November 2005.
 As of 2008, he works full-time for ICLEI-Local Governments for Sustainability as the Western Regional Director.